Julliana-boop/sscr_attendance/README.md

 They open it once → add to home screen → from that point on it's just an icon on their phone.

----

-## Updating Files Later
-When you make changes to your code:
-1. Go to your GitHub repository
-2. Click the file you want to update
-3. Click the **pencil icon** (Edit)
-4. Paste the new content
-5. Click **Commit changes**

-The live site updates automatically within 1–2 minutes.

-Or use **Add file → Upload files** to replace multiple files at once.

----

 ## Troubleshooting